It doesn’t matter if you are sending real Christmas cards or electronic ones, Outlook can be useful to manage either.

 Additionally, to lighten up your design even more, you can do an image search on either Google or Bing (my favorite for searching images).

-When you are using Outlook 2013 or Outlook 2016, you can also search online for pictures from within Outlook and directly insert them within your message with a single click via; tab Insert-> Online Pictures
+You can even search online for pictures from within Outlook and directly insert them within your message with a single click via;

 All there is left to say; Merry Christmas and a Happy New Year!